MOREhedges application guidance

 - they are not already in receipt of funding for planting that hedgerow

 - our eligibility criteria are met.

 Anyone can apply on behalf of the landowner but they must have the landowner’s permission.

-MOREhedges funding is designed to create new wildlife corridors by connecting trees with the surrounding landscape.
+The MOREhedges initiative is intended to create new ecological links with woodland in the surrounding landscape.

-Please note that we cannot support the replanting or gapping up of existing hedgerows, or planting that is within or around the edge of woodland.
+We cannot support the replanting or gapping up of existing hedgerows, planting along an existing line of trees, or planting within or around the edge of woodland.

 Through MOREhedges, we subsidise up to 75% of the cost of the trees, tree protection, advice and guidance provided.
 We want MOREhedges to be affordable for landowners so that they can plant more trees.

 For a no obligation quote to see what your new hedgerow might cost, apply today for MOREhedges.

 Applications are all taken online through the MOREhedges application form.